A financial institution that processes card transactions on behalf of a merchant.

 Also known as a till, an electronic cashier system used to register transactions.

-Software that verifies the use of a credit or debit card during an online transaction.
+A Payment Gateway is software that verifies the use of a credit or debit card during an online transaction.

-A unique ID number given to a gateway transaction.
+A unique ID number given to a Gateway Transaction.

 Part of our suite of additional services, Gift Cards are fully customisable cards to buy and redeem in store.
-Gift Cards are preloaded with credit and purchased by customers who give them as gifts, encouraging new and repeat business.
+Gift Cards are preloaded with credit and purchased by customers who give them as gifts, encouraging new and repeat

 An option available to customers who use our terminals.
 Gratuity allows customers to add a tip for staff or add service charge a popular utility in restaurants or taxis.